JuliaLang/julia/doc/stdlib/base.rst

    byte arrays check for a byte-order marker in the first two bytes, and do not include it in the resulting string.)

-   Note that the resulting ``UTF16String`` data is terminated by NULL codepoint (16-bit zero), which is not treated as a character in the string, so that it can be passed directly to external functions requiring NULL-terminated data.
+   Note that the resulting ``UTF16String`` data is terminated by NULL codepoint (16-bit zero), which is not treated as a character in the string (so that it is mostly invisible in Julia); this allows the string to be passed directly to external functions requiring NULL-terminated data.
 This NULL is appended automatically by the `utf16(s)` conversion function.
-If you have a ``Uint16`` array ``A`` that is already NULL terminated valid UTF-16 data, then you can instead use `UTF16String(A)`` to construct the string without making a copy of the data and treating the NULL as a terminator rather than as part of the string.
+If you have a ``Uint16`` array ``A`` that is already NULL-terminated valid UTF-16 data, then you can instead use `UTF16String(A)`` to construct the string without making a copy of the data and treating the NULL as a terminator rather than as part of the string.

 .. function:: is_valid_utf16(s) -> Bool

    Returns true if the string or ``Uint16`` array is valid UTF-16.

+.. function:: utf32(s)

+   Create a UTF-32 string from a byte array, array of ``Uint32``, or any other string type.
+(Conversions of byte arrays check for a byte-order marker in the first four bytes, and do not include it in the resulting string.)

+   Note that the resulting ``UTF32String`` data is terminated by NULL codepoint (32-bit zero), which is not treated as a character in the string (so that it is mostly invisible in Julia); this allows the string to be passed directly to external functions requiring NULL-terminated data.
+This NULL is appended automatically by the `utf32(s)` conversion function.
+If you have a ``Uint32`` array ``A`` that is already NULL-terminated UTF-32 data, then you can instead use `UTF32String(A)`` to construct the string without making a copy of the data and treating the NULL as a terminator rather than as part of the string.

 I/O
 ---